Lake Usoriyama at Mount Osore

 Lake Usori, where hot springs gush out and turn the water brown

-The desolate land around the crater of the old volcano, full of rocks and scented with sulfur dioxide gas, hell , while the white sandy beaches along the shores of Lake Usori paradise .
-For about 1,200 years, it has been worshipped as a sacred place where the souls of the dead gather
+The desolate, rocky landscape surrounding the crater of the old volcano, permeated with the scent of sulfur dioxide,hell, while the white sandy beaches along Lake Usoriparadise.
+For approximately 1,200 years,a sacred place where the souls of the dead gather.

 The symbol of hell: Pond of Blood Hell